 Qualifications:

-• Doctoral students in good standing who have their advisors’ support in pursuing this opportunity.
+• PhD students in good standing who have their advisors’ support in pursuing this opportunity.

 • At or near the dissertation stage, though we will consider applicants at an earlier stage on a case-by-case basis.